ggiorchem/ggSimulator/README.md

 # ggMcCabeSim

-**ggMcCabeSim** is a standalone McCabe-Thiele Simulator for binary system distillation distributed as a Windows executable.
+**ggMcCabeSim** is a standalone McCabe-Thiele Simulator for distillation column design for binary systems.<br> It is distributed as a Windows executable, so users can download it and run it immediately.<br>
-This repository provides the compiled program for Win-10 64 bit or later  (`ggMcCabeSim.exe`) and a local help file (`ggMcCabeSim_help.html`) for users who want to download and run the tool immediately.
+This repository provides the compiled program (<strong>ggMcCabeSim.exe</strong>) for Win-10 64 bit or later.<br>
+A local help file (<strong>ggMcCabeSim_help.html</strong>) is also given for users who want to see what the program does.

 ## Contents
 - `ggMcCabeSim.exe` — the main executable for McCabe-Thiele Simulator